keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 and applicability of the network programmability of dynamic interconnects to HPC\ [@Date2016].
 In particular, _SDN-enhanced MPI_\ [@Takahashi2014;
-@Dashdavaa2013], which is a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI has been researched based on the idea that dynamically optimizing the packet flow in the interconnect according to the communication patterns of applications can increase the utilization of interconnect and improve application performance.
+@Dashdavaa2013], which is a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI, has been researched based on the idea that dynamically optimizing the packet flow in the interconnect according to the communication patterns of applications can increase the utilization of interconnect and improve application performance.
 The goal of SDN-enhanced MPI is to accelerate individual MPI functions by dynamically optimizing the packet flow in the interconnect.
-So far, several MPI functions has been successfully accelerated in our previous works.
+So far, several MPI functions have been successfully accelerated in our previous works.
 One of the core challenges in the research of SDN-enhanced MPI is to develop algorithms to control the packet flow in the interconnect depending on the MPI function called by the application.

 <!-- 動的な相互結合網の実機での研究開発の難しさ -->
-More generally, developing effective algorithms to control the packet flow in the interconnect depending on the communication patterns of applications is essential towards realizing a dynamic and application-aware interconnect.
-In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be investigated and evaluated targeting different applications and interconnects.
-However, utilizing physical clusters to analyze the performance characteristics of the interconnect is restricted in the following ways.
-First, the execution time of real-world HPC applications typically ranges from hours up to days event month.
-Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications are not available yet because research and development of dynamic interconnects are still at their early stage.
-Third, network hardware may not support measuring traffic in the interconnect with enough high frequency and precision to obtain meaningful insights.
+More generally, algorithms for efficiently controlling the packet flow in the interconnect depending on the communication patterns of applications is essential towards realizing a dynamic and application-aware interconnect.
+In order to develop a generic algorithm that achieves a good performance on a variety of environments, the algorithm must be investigated and evaluated targeting different applications and interconnects.
+However, utilizing physical clusters to analyze the performance characteristics of the interconnect is restricted in the following points.
+First, the execution time of real-world HPC applications typically ranges from hours up to days, sometimes even month.
+Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications have not be seen yet because research and development of dynamic interconnects are still at their early stage.
+Third, network hardware such as switches may not support measuring traffic in the interconnect with enough high frequency and precision to obtain meaningful insights.

 <!-- シミュレータの有用性 -->
-To accelerate the research and development of application-aware dynamic interconnects, interconnect simulators that allow users to to conduct systematic investigation of clusters with diverse topologies and parameters are vital.
+To accelerate the research and development of application-aware dynamic interconnects that control packet flow in response to the communication patterns of applications, some interconnect simulator that allows users to to conduct systematic investigation of clusters with diverse topologies and parameters is vitally demanded.
 A wide spectrum of interconnect simulators have been developed with different focus and purpose until today.
 However, existing simulators mostly focused on static interconnects and few researches have been done to simulate dynamic and application-aware interconnects.

 <!-- この論文でつくるシミュレータ -->
 This paper describes the design and implementation of an